Particular/docs.particular.net/samples/custom-transport/sample.md

 This sample show how to build a Transport using the file system as a data store.

-WARNING: This is for learning purposes only and it NOT for use in production.
+ERROR: This is for learning purposes only and it NOT for use in production.

 ## Sample Structure